 Requirements and Deadlines

-- All applications for admission to the College of Law must be accompanied by a nonrefundable application fee of $30 USD.
+- All candidates are required to apply online via the Law School Admissions Council at LSAC.
+All applications for admission to the College of Law must be accompanied by a non-refundable application fee of $30.00.

-- Foreign Degree Application, please read for the “Foreign Applications” section of our website.
+- Foreign Degree application, please read the "Foreign Applications" section of our website.